openedx/openedx-events/docs/how-tos/adding-event-bus-support-to-an-event.rst

 .. warning::
     One of the known limitations of the current Open edX Event Bus is that it does not support dictionaries as data types.
 If the :term:`Event Payload` contains dictionaries, you may need to refactor the :term:`Event Payload` to use supported data types.
 When you know the structure of the dictionary, you can create an attrs class that represents the dictionary structure.
 If not, you can use a str type to represent the dictionary as a string and deserialize it on the consumer side using JSON deserialization.

-If your :term:`Event Payload` contains only supported data types, you can skip this step.

 Step 4: Generate the Avro Schema
 --------------------------------